- How many students are enrolled at the school?

 - What are the free talk sessions?

 - Basically, they are divided into several groups and talk freely in Japanese.
 The topics vary.
 Some topics are prepared to make it easier to talk to each other, so please use them.

 - I do not speak a foreign language.

-- May I apply for that?
+- May I apply for this?

-- Can I apply for with my friend?
+- Can I apply with my friend?

 - Only members can participate in the exchange.